Flood Protection

 Frosst Creek Flood Protection Works

-The Frosst Creek dyke and debris dam, which are owned and operated by the Fraser Valley Regional District, provide flood protection to the community located on the Frosst Creek alluvial fan near the south end of Cultus Lake.
-The works consist of two (2) debris basins and a dyke located along the south side of Frosst Creek in Electoral Area H.
+The Frosst Creek flood protection works provide protection to the community located on the Frosst Creek alluvial fan near the south end of Cultus Lake.
+The works consist of two debris basins and two dikes on the south and north sides of Frosst Creek in Electoral Area H. Portions of the dike are located on private property and thus, public access is restricted.

 Rexford Creek Drainage and Debris Control

-The Rexford Creek debris basin, which is owned and operated by the Fraser Valley Regional District is designed to protect the Williamsburg development from natural hazards associated with debris flow and/or debris flood events.
-Williamsburg development consists of approximately 30 residential lots located 4.5 km east of the Vedder Crossing Bridge on Hirschman Road in Electoral Area E.
+The Rexford Creek debris basin, owned and operated by the Fraser Valley Regional District, provides protection for the Williamsburg development from natural hazards associated with debris flow and/or debris flood events.
+The Williamsburg development consists of approximately 30 residential lots located 4.5 km east of the Vedder Crossing Bridge on Hirschman Road in Electoral Area E.